-I first learned about the Camino de Santiago my senior year of college and it was a dream of mine from that day on.
+I first learned about the Camino de Santiago my senior year of college.
+It became a dream of mine from that day on.
 I never knew how I could make it a reality, given the logistics of needing at least a month off work and the money to cover all the costs.
 So, the dream was shelved, filed away with all the other “one day…” plans.

 In 2013, a local parish announced a pilgrimage along one of the routes of the Camino and continuing to Fatima.
 I jumped at the opportunity, partially thinking it would satisfy my desire to walk the Camino.